kartik-venugopal/aural-player/README.md

 #### On v2.5.0 or newer versions:

-Go to the menu **View > Font scheme > Customize**, and increase the font sizes of the various UI textual elements, per your preference.
+Go to the menu **View > Font scheme > Customize**, and either increase the font sizes of the various UI textual elements, and/or choose different font faces, per your preference.

 #### On v2.4.0 or older versions: